sholiday/waterloo-fulltime-guide/index.md

 Some numbers are harder to negotiate than others.
 At least in 2014, salary was hard to negotiate for a lot of the larger companies for many people.
-The easiest to change seemed to be signing bonus, equity and relocation bonus.
+The easiest to change seemed to be signing bonus, equity, and relocation bonus.

 Some benefits to consider: